CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Make four columns by dividing two pages into two columns each, so you can see all at the same time.
 Copy the passage from the book into the first column.
 Aim for a slightly uncomfortable speed, at which your notes are readable and follow the rules, but are not perfect.
 If you are creating your own material, write your first attempt in the first column and leave room for corrections.

 Check your work and make corrections.
-Choose a few outlines you struggled with, copy them a few times, then copy the passage again.
+Choose a few outlines you struggled with, copy them a few times.

 Then copy from the first column to the second, check your work, make corrections, and practice difficult sections.
 Then copy from the second column to the third, and the third to the forth.
 Check your work, make corrections, and practice difficult sections after each copy.